Racha (film)

-The film was released worldwide on 5 April 2012.
-The film received four nominations at the 60th Filmfare Awards South where it won the award for best choreography.
-It also received five nominations at 2nd South Indian International Movie Awards but did not win any.
+Racha was released worldwide on 5 April 2012 to positive reviews from critics.
+The film emerged as a commercial success grossing over ₹84 crore at the box office and collecting a distributor's share of ₹45 crore.
+The film received four nominations at the 60th Filmfare Awards South, where it won the award for best choreography.
+It also received five nominations at 2nd South Indian International Movie Awards.

 Plot

-Raj is a Hyderabad-based gambler living with his adopted parents who support his means of living.
-Tragedy strikes the family when his adopted father is diagnosed with cirrhosis as a result of alcoholism.
-Raj needs ₹20 lakhs for his father's liver transplantation, which must be done within a month.
-As he is on the lookout for money, he is approached by James, his rival in betting, with a betting challenge.
-James dares Raj to make Chaitra, a dental student and the daughter of a dreaded and influential businessman Bellary, fall in love with him.
-If he is able to complete the task before 31 December 2011, James will give him the money needed for his father's operation; if not, he has to give up betting forever.
-Desperate for the money, Raj takes up the challenge and begins wooing Chaitra.
-Chaitra soon reciprocates his advances.
-Bellary finds out about their relationship and sends his henchmen to kill the couple on the night of 31 December.
-Raj and Chaitra successfully dodge the henchmen and escape to Srisailam.
-Bellary, with the help of his corrupt minister-friend Baireddanna and the latter's Dubai-based son, begins a search for them.
-At Srisailam, James rescues the couple from Bellary's henchmen but gets stabbed by Baireddanna's son who also kidnaps Chaitra.
+Raj, a successful gambler, lives in Hyderabad with his adoptive parents, who support his means of living.
+Tragedy strikes the family when his adopted father is diagnosed with liver cirrhosis due to alcoholism.
+Raj needs ₹20 lakh for his father's liver transplantation, which must be done within a month.
+While on a lookout for money, Raj is approached by his rival James, with a betting challenge.
+James gives a task to Raj to make Chaitra, a medicine student and the daughter of Bellary, a dreaded crime boss, fall in love with him before New Year's Eve, in exchange for providing money for his father's operation.

+Desperate for the money, Raj takes up the challenge and begins wooing Chaitra, who reciprocates his advances.
+Bellary learns about their relationship and sends his henchmen to kill the couple on the night of New Year's Eve.
+Raj and Chaitra dodge the henchmen and escape to Srisailam.
+Bellary, with the help of his corrupt minister-friend Baireddanna and Baireddanna's Dubai-based son, begins a search for them.
+At Srisailam, James rescues the couple from Bellary's henchmen, but gets stabbed by Baireddanna's son, who also kidnaps Chaitra.
 An injured James reveals that he was sent by his father to protect them and reveals about Raj's past.